International Relations – Friends of Amal Association

 Entrepreneurial Centers Initiative

-As part of an innovative step which, in particular, aims to impart essential skills for the integration of youth in tomorrow’s world of industry, Amal emphasizes the topic of Innovative Thinking Skills and operates Entrepreneurial Centers in the periphery, in order to train business and social leaders and thereby also contribute to Israel’s socioeconomic growth.
-The first innovation center was established at the Safed Multidisciplinary School and is operating, with great success, for the second year.
-The center focuses on developing innovation, original thinking and creativity skills, and enables students to specialize in media and communications, high tech and computers, health and medicine.
+As part of an innovative step which, in particular, aims to impart essential skills for the integration of youth in tomorrow’s world of industry, Amal emphasizes the topic of Innovative Thinking Skills and operates Entrepreneurial Centers, in order to train business and social leaders and thereby also contribute to Israel’s socioeconomic growth.
+The first innovation center was established at the Safed Multidisciplinary School and is operating, with great success, for 6 year.
+The center focuses on developing innovation, original thinking and creativity skills, and enables students to specialize in media and communications, high tech and computers, health and medicine, and recently – drowns and A.I.
 The aim is to help the students realize their abilities, to develop innovative thinking and to provide them with a personal example of leveraging ideas, by the country’s top high tech professionals.
-Following the success of the venture in Safed an additional innovation center began to operate in Hadera, which focuses on application development and biomed.
+Following the success of the venture in Safed 7 additional innovation center began to operate which focuses on Cyber, I.O.T (internet of things) A.I. (artificial intelligence), New media, Design, Biomed App.
+Developing.
+In Hadera, the center focuses on application development and biomed.
 The Hadera center is the first in Israel to teach application development together with Apple and idigital, and biomed in collaboration with Hillel Yaffe Hospital and the biomedicine faculty of the Technion.
-The establishment of two additional centers in the coming school year is being considered.
-Innovation training is provided to students in cooperation with Unistream.
+Through its innovative Entrepreneurship Centers, the Amal Network is providing its students with the tools for a better future.
+The entrepreneurship program gives students the tools for future success and the ability to solve real questions and problems, that are taken from “the real world” – enabling them to integrate into a world of global employment.

 Learning and teaching via iPads

-The Amal Pedagogic Administration and our Pedagogical Technological Development Center (PTC), are running a unique innovative groundbreaking project for studying projects, by means of iPad appliances, in the technology streams of four schools.
-The Holtz Air Force Multidisciplinary School will act as a flagship institution based on a 1 on 1 model whereby all the students and teachers receive iPads.
-The school will become a training and learning center.
+The Amal Pedagogic Administration and our Pedagogical Technological Development Center (PTC), is having a significant corporation with APPLE company (via Idigital Israel) on learning and teaching via Ipads – we are running a unique innovative project for studying projects, by means of iPad appliances, in the technology streams of 10 schools.
+Some of them on a 1 on 1 model whereby all the students and teachers receive iPads.
 The project examines two types of models – an individual learning environment and a school learning environment, with close collaboration with Ministry of Education inspectors in the areas of communications technology (new media), mechatronics, aviation systems and machine control, as well as with worldwide Apple and idigital, through their Israeli representatives.
-The design of the active learning experience highlights collaboration, investigation and creativity, making the databases of the world’s educational applications accessible and utilizing the strength of the iPad as a means of multidisciplinary visual demonstration.
+The design of the active mobile learning experience highlights collaboration, investigation and creativity, making the databases of the world’s educational applications accessible and utilizing the strength of the iPad as a means of multidisciplinary visual demonstration.

 The Amal network educates its students in humanitarian values, national values and scientific-technological excellence.
 The network has emphasized programs that encourage innovation and initiative, providing advanced tuition that integrates ICT, conferring life skills, and nurturing the student as a thinking and creative human being.
 Furthermore, the network undertakes a wide range of activities associated with multi-culturalism and accepting people from all walks of life and all backgrounds.